-Most MSO's hybrid fiber-coax (HFC) networks have been designed to either 750 or 860 MHz of spectrum capacity.
-If not fully utilized, it is expected that use of their capacity will be increased to the point of exhaustion as the use of DOCSIS® increases for the higher high-speed data (HSD) service tiers, additional high-definition (HD) programs for both broadcast (BC) and especially narrowcast (NC) services such as video on demand (VOD) and switched digital video (SDV) are deployed, or new services such as internet protocol (IP) video and cloud-based digital video recorder (cDVR) are added.
+Most MSO's hybrid fiber-coax (HFC) networks have been designed to either 750 or 860 MHz of spectrum capacity, while a smaller number designed to support 1 GHz and even newer networks designed to support 1.2 GHz.
+For the more abundant 750 or 860 MHz networks, if not already fully utilized already, it is expected that use of their capacity will be increased to the point of exhaustion as the use of DOCSIS® increases for the higher high-speed data (HSD) service tiers, additional high-definition (HD) programs for both broadcast (BC) and especially narrowcast (NC) services such as video on demand (VOD) and switched digital video (SDV) are deployed, or new services such as internet protocol (IP) video and cloud-based digital video recorder (cDVR) are added.